Rethinking Clustering for Robustness

 \section{Abstract}

 This paper studies how encouraging semantically-aligned features during deep neural network training can increase network robustness.
 Recent works observed that Adversarial Training leads to robust models, whose learnt features appear to correlate with human perception.
 Inspired by this connection from robustness to semantics, we study the complementary connection: from semantics to robustness.
-To do so, we provide a tight robustness certificate for distance-based classification models (clustering-based classifiers), which we leverage to propose \emph{ClusTR} (Clustering Training for Robustness), a clustering-based and adversary-free training framework to learn robust models.
+To do so, we provide a robustness certificate for distance-based classification models (clustering-based classifiers).
+Moreover, we show that this certificate is tight, and we leverage it to propose \emph{ClusTR} (Clustering Training for Robustness), a clustering-based and adversary-free training framework to learn robust models.
 Interestingly, \textit{ClusTR} outperforms adversarially-trained networks by up to $4\%$ under strong PGD attacks.
-Moreover, it can be equipped with simple and fast adversarial training to improve the current state-of-the-art in robustness by $16\%$-$29\%$ on CIFAR10, SVHN, and CIFAR100.
+Our code for reproducing our results can be found at \href{https://github.com/clustr-official-account/ClusTR-Clustering-Training-For-Robustness}{https://github.com/rethinking-clustering-for-robustness}.